• Skip to primary navigation

 Every annual service should include a rigorous safety and maintenance inspection.
 It’s essential this is carried out by a highly skilled Porsche technician who knows the likely wear characteristics of your GT3 and can identify issues of concern at an early stage.
 A thorough inspection should reveal maintenance items that have been influenced by track driving or by local environmental conditions.

 Some maintenance items are described as “lifetime,” such as coolant, for example.
 It’s important during the inspection to discover the health of these “lifetime” items.
-If you need cold weather protection from your coolant, you’ll find the “lifetime” is considerably shorter than you might expect!
-Identifying mechanical problems at an early stage allows planning and budgeting for the necessary work.
+If you need hot weather track protection from your coolant, you’ll find the “lifetime” is considerably shorter than you might expect!

 • Vehicle Inspection